ocaml/ocaml.org/data/tutorials/platform/op_00_principles.md

 We envision that the development workflows should be automated where possible, creating an experience where disruptions are the exception.
-When complete automation isn't practical, the end-to-end workflows should minimize user interactions.
+When complete automation isn't practical, the end-to-end workflows should minimise user interactions.

 ## (P3) Workflows are simple, yet scalable